Carreau/phd-dissertation/parts/roleofactin.rst

     :alt: "Actin recycling at the leading edge of a cell"
     :width: 70%

-    Adapted from :cite:`Pollard2000`, scheme recapitulating the formation of a dendritic network at the leading edge of a cell were several of the function of above described protein can be seen.
-An actin nucleation promoting factor will activate Arp2/3 which will act both as nucleation factor and a branching agent.
+    Adapted from :cite:`Pollard2000`, schematic recapitulating the formation of a dendritic network at the leading edge of a cell were several of the function of protein can be seen.
+An actin nucleation promoting factor (Active WASp,  blue rectangle at the membrane) will activate Arp2/3 (green blob) which will act both as nucleation factor and a branching agent.
 From an activated Arp2/3 will grow an actin filament pointing toward the membrane.
-Newly growing barbed ends can eventually be capped by capping proteins which will terminate their growth.
-    Aging monomers in actin filament will slowly hydrolyse their ATP, eventually releasing the inorganic phosphate before detaching from the pointed end.
+Newly growing barbed ends, rich in ATP-actin (white circle) can eventually be capped by capping proteins (light-blue pairs of circle) which will terminate their growth.
+Aging monomers in actin filament will slowly hydrolyse their ATP (yellow and red circle), eventually releasing the inorganic phosphate before detaching from the pointed end.
-    Depolymerisation is helped by severing protein and Actin Depolymerisation Factor (ADF).
-ADP-actin monomer will bind to profilin will will increase the turn over rate to ATP-actin which will be reuse by the leading edge of the cell.
+    Depolymerisation is helped by severing protein (sharp triangle) and Actin Depolymerisation Factor (ADF).
+ADP-actin monomer will bind to profilin (Black dots) increasing the turn over rate to ATP-actin which will be reuse by the leading edge of the cell.

 .. todo:
     Generally : The Protein you use need to be better introduced than others